 Apps trying to use your camera while running in the background will shut down, and those who try to gain access to your mic won’t be able to record anything until the app is being used.

-Android P will bring a new multi-camera application program interface (API) that will allow users to take advantages of their dual camera.
+Android P will bring a new multi-camera application program interface (API) that will allow users to take advantage of their dual camera.
 You should be able to use effects like artificial bokeh, and stereo vision in third-party apps like Snapchat.

 If you found this article helpful, please recommend and/or share it so your friends can benefit from it too.